|

 A. Just do a lot of skipping.
 Half an hour session.
 Play more singles

 and shadow run about 10 minutes.
-Have QUALITY practice
+Have QUALITY

 to make it better.
 Once you've done this continuously for 3 months, you